-Born in Albany, Georgia, on November 9, 1923, Alice Coachman made history at the 1948 Olympics in London when leapt to a record-breaking height of 5 feet, 6 and 1/8 inches in the high jump finals to become the first black woman to win an Olympic gold medal.
-She now supports young athletes and older, retired Olympic veterans through the Alice Coachman Track and Field Foundation.
+Born in Albany, Georgia, on November 9, 1923, Alice Coachman made history at the 1948 Olympics in London when she leapt to a record-breaking height of 5 feet, 6 and 1/8 inches in the high jump finals to become the first black woman to win an Olympic gold medal.
+She went on to support young athletes and older, retired Olympic veterans through the Alice Coachman Track and Field Foundation.

 Over the next several years, Coachman dominated AAU competitions.
-By 1946, she was the national champion in the 50- and 100-meter races, 400-meter relay, and high jump.
+By 1946, the same year she enrolled in Albany State Colege, she was the national champion in the 50- and 100-meter races, 400-meter relay and high jump.
 For Coachman, these were bittersweet years.
 While probably at the peak of her athletic form, World War II forced the cancelation of the Olympic Games in both 1940 and 1944.

 Finally, in 1948, Alice Coachman was able to show the world her talent when she arrived in London as a member of the American Olympic team.
 Despite nursing a back injury, Coachman set a record in the high jump with a mark of 5 feet, 6 1/8 inches, making her the first black woman to win an Olympic gold medal.
 King George VI, father of Queen Elizabeth II, awarded her the honor.

-Following the 1948 Olympic Games, Coachman returned to the United States and formally retired from athletic competitions, but her star power remained.
-In 1952, the Coca-Cola Company tapped her to become a spokesperson, making Coachman the first African American to earn an endorsement deal.
+Following the 1948 Olympic Games, Coachman returned to the United States and finished her degree at Albany State.
+And although she was formally retired from athletic competitions, Coachman's star power remained: In 1952, the Coca-Cola Company tapped her to become a spokesperson, making Coachman the first African American to earn an endorsement deal.